 Pursuing a lawsuit can often be a complex process, but with the assistance of a seasoned Pennsylvania food poisoning lawyer, you can navigate these intricacies with confidence and seek compensation.

 If you or a loved one has been a victim of food poisoning, Schmidt & Clark, LLP, is here to provide the help you need.
-Recognized for our proficiency in representing plaintiffs, our primary goal is to ensure you receive the justice and rightful compensation you are entitled to.

 Table Of Contents

-- Food Poisoning Lawsuit Overview
+- Pennsylvania Food Poisoning Lawsuit Overview

 - Common Causes of Food Poisoning in Pennsylvania

-- Filing a Pennsylvania Food Poisoning Lawsuit
+- Do You Qualify for a Pennsylvania Food Poisoning Lawsuit?

-- Pennsylvania Statute of Limitations for Food Poisoning Lawsuits
+- Statute of Limitations for Pennsylvania Food Poisoning Lawsuits

 - FAQs

-Food Poisoning Lawsuit Overview
+Pennsylvania Food Poisoning Lawsuit Overview

-In Pennsylvania, the Salmonella incidence rate from 2019 to 2021 was 11.7 per 100,000, exceeding the state goal of 11.1 or lower by 2030, according to this 2024 study by the Bureau of Communicable Diseases, Pennsylvania Department of Health.
-[1]
+In Pennsylvania, the Salmonella incidence rate from 2019 to 2021 was 11.7 per 100,000, exceeding the state goal of 11.1 or lower by 2030, indicating a significant public health concern [1].

 In America, an estimated 48 million people, or one in six, contract some form of food poisoning annually, with about 128,000 requiring hospitalization due to unsafe food. – Centers for Disease Control and Prevention.